-- Appointments for routine, non-urgent eye examinations and eyeglass or contact lens fittings and dispensing are available within thirty (30) calendar days. - Rescheduling an appointment in a manner that is appropriate for the enrollee's health care needs and ensures continuity of care consistent with good professional practice. - When we are contractually responsible for more than routine eye examinations, appointments for urgent/emergent eye care services, within the optometrist's or ophthalmologist's scope of practice, are available within twenty-four (24) hours. - You are required to employ an answering service or a voice mail system during non-business hours, which provide instructions to members on how they may obtain urgent or emergency care.
-The message may include: - An emergency contact number (i.e. cell number, auto forwarding call system, pager); - Information on how to contact another provider who has agreed to be on-call to triage or screen by phone, or if needed, deliver urgent or emergency care; and/or - Instructions to call 911 or go to the local emergency room. - Members with scheduled appointments will wait no more than thirty (30) minutes from their appointment time before being seen by a provider.
-Wait time is defined as the time spent in the lobby and in the examination room prior to being seen by a provider.
+- Appointments for routine, non-urgent eye examinations and eyeglass or contact lens fittings and dispensing are available within30 calendar days - Rescheduling an appointment in a manner that is appropriate for the enrollee's health care needs and ensures continuity of care consistent with good professional practice - When we are contractually responsible for more than routine eye examinations, appointments for urgent/emergent eye care services, within the optometrist's or ophthalmologist's scope of practice, are available within 24 hours - You are required to employ an answering service or a voice mail system during non-business hours, which provide instructions to members on how they may obtain urgent or emergency care.
+The message may include: - An emergency contact number (i.e. cell number, auto forwarding call system, pager); - Information on how to contact another provider who has agreed to be on-call to triage or screen by phone, or if needed, deliver urgent or emergency care; and/or - Instructions to call 911 or go to the local emergency room. - Members with scheduled appointments will wait no more than 30 minutes from their appointment time before being seen by a provider - Wait time is defined as the time spent in the lobby and in the examination room prior to being seen by a provider